GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 The **Computed sidebar** pane in the **Styles** pane is collapsed by default.
 Click on the button to toggle it.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vvGnNg7t4aVqbjB6w3nl.png", alt="Computed sidebar pane", width="800", height="522" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vvGnNg7t4aVqbjB6w3nl.png", alt="Computed sidebar pane", width="800", height="522" %}

 Chromium issue: [1073899][9]